 - Owner-occupied housing rehabilitation

 - Assistance for new construction of affordable housing and supportive needs housing

 The Department administers the rent control program for the City.
 Most rental units in the city are regulated.
 Their rent increases are capped at the annual allowable increase limit and landlords are required to register their unit each year and to file the required fee.
 Persons who feel that the ordinance provisions have been violated may file a complaint with the Rent Control Office to resolve the problem.

 New Brunswick is designated as an Urban Enterprise Zone by the State of New Jersey.
 The UEZ program offers sales tax and other benefits to businesses located in qualified portions of the city.
 Businesses register for the program directly with the State’s UEZ office.

 The Department also funds a micro-financing lending program through the Intersect fund, which offers loans to micro-enterprises of between $500 and $10,000.
 Applications for funding are made directly through the Intersect Fund.

 The Department operates housing rehabilitation programs for owner-occupied one- and two-family dwellings.
-The Emergency Rehabilitation Program provides grants of up to $8,000 for emergency repairs to furnaces and roofs.
 The Home Improvement Program provides a deferred loan of up to $30,000 for rehabilitation of substandard systems in the house.
 Application for assistance is made directly through the City’s Rehab Program Manager, CGPH, Inc.

 Charlene Ward, Affordable Housing Administrator